-The framework enables users (i.e., decision-makers) to access the system as though all the data and functions come from one site.
+The framework enables users (say, decision-makers) to access the system as though all the data and functions come from one site.
 The data distribution and connection paths stay hidden and formulated as hierarchical data defined in federator's capability metadata.
-The users access the system through integrated data-views (maps) with the event-based interactive mapping display tools (Sayar, Pierce, & Fox, 2006).
-These tools transform the users' actions into abstract queries through action listeners and enable client interaction with the system via the federator.
+The users access the system through integrated data-views (maps) with the event-based interactive mapping display tools.
+Tools create abstract queries from the users' actions through action listeners and communicate with the system through federator.

-As shown in Figure 3, the federator is actually a WMS (Kolodziej, 2004) with extended capabilities and functionalities.
+As it is shown in Figure 3, the federator is actually a WMS (Kolodziej, 2004) with extended capabilities and functionalities.
 These can be summarized as aggregating capability metadata from distributed standard GIS services and orchestrating/synchronizing requests and responses over the composition of data services referenced in aggregated capability metadata.
-The federator enables stateful service access over the stateless GIS Web Service components, and results in a better performance for responsive GIS systems.
-These issues are addressed in Section 4.
+The federator enables state-full service access over the stateless GIS Web Service components, and results in better performance for responsive GIS systems.
+These issues are presented in Section 4.

 The federation framework is based on a two-stage process.
 The first stage is the setup (or initialization) stage.
 The second stage is the application run-time stage.
 In the setup stage, an integrated data-view (in the form of multi-layered map image) is defined in the federator's aggregated capability metadata.
 The federator searches for standard GIS Web Service components (WMS or WFS) providing required data layers and organize them into one aggregated capability file (see the following section).
-This is shown as dotted lines in the Figure 3.
+This is shown as dotted lines in the above figure.
 There is no client/user interaction with the system in this first stage.
-In the second stage (run-time stage), a user/client interacts with the system through a browser that provides event-based interactive display and query tools over the integrated data-view.
-The second stage is illustrated with solid arrows in the figure.
+In the second stage (run-time stage), a user/client interacts with the system through browser that provides event-based interactive display and query tools over the integrated data-view.
+This is shown as green arrows in the figure.